-A really awesome all-natural bug repellent, California Baby Baby Bug Spray (click here to check price). works really well, but you have to apply it pretty liberally.
+A really awesome all-natural bug repellent, California Baby Baby Bug Spray (click here to check price on Amazon). works really well, but you have to apply it pretty liberally.

 If you miss a spot, the mosquitos will find it.
 I’ve heard a few people complain that it doesn’t work, but it does.

 You just have to make sure not to miss a spot.
 Not a big deal, since the ingredients are all non-toxic.